 The relaxed vibes that San Diego embodies are perfect to soothe the wandering and slightly tensed mind of a solo traveler.
 The mild year-round climate and extensive beaches are a nice blend to enjoy.
 San Diego is the most appropriate place to visit when you need time for yourself.
 It is serene and happening at the same time.
 The Balboa Park, the SeaWorld San Diego, San Diego Zoo and the Seaport Village are some popular tourist attractions in San Diego apart from beaches.
 San Diego is the best place to unwind and soothe your soul.

 14. Seattle, Washington

-Located across the Puget Sound, Seattle is a postcard perfect place.
-Seattle is gigantic and enormous skyscrapers, crowded public markets and leading industries surrounded by serene water bodies, untouched mountains and lush greenery.
+Located across the Puget Sound, Seattle is a postcard-perfect place.
+Seattle is gigantic and enormous skyscrapers, crowded public markets and leading industries surrounded by serene water bodies, untouched mountains, and lush greenery.
 Shopping and wandering through the hustle and bustle of the city for the whole day and relaxing under the stars while camping, what else does a solo traveler want?
-The Museum of Pop Culture, Seattle Aquarium, Space Needle, Lake Washington, Seattle Square and the Alki Beach are some of the many tourist attractions in Seattle.
+The Museum of Pop Culture, Seattle Aquarium, Space Needle, Lake Washington, Seattle Square, and Alki Beach are some of the many tourist attractions in Seattle.

 15. San Francisco, California